 We have a dedicated, therapeutic environment and a well-trained team of staff to support the emotional needs of the children and families at Ditton Infant School.

-Karen Gillard (Inclusion Manager) leads our Wellbeing Team.
-She is supported by Angela Coles and Karen Bridle who are experienced teaching assistants with enhanced training.
+Mrs Campbell (Inclusion Manager) leads our Wellbeing Team.
+She is supported by Mrs Coles (Inclusion Assistant) and Mrs Savoury who are experienced teaching assistants with enhanced training.

 We use the Leuven scales to monitor children’s wellbeing and involvement and we have a ‘worry box’ in the hall which all children are able to access.
 We are also members of the Massage in Schools Association – Massage in Schools Letter and Policy 2017